UBICenter/child-allowance/jb/research.md

 ### Food security and nutrition

 There is also some evidence that cash transfers improve nutrition of children and other household members.
-Households that received a cash transfer tended to spend significantly more money on food, and these households tended to benefit from greater diversity in their diet.
+Households that received a cash transfer tended to spend significantly more money on food, and these households tended to benefit from greater diversity in their diet and more meals per day.
-There is some weak evidence of improvements in household food security and an increase in the number of meals eaten each day by children.

 The change in food consumption as a percentage of the total transfer was high across most interventions.
 For example, a 2018 World Bank meta-analysis found that the cash transfer elasticity of food consumption was high across Zambia's CGP (110%\*\*), Malawi's SCTP (148%\*\*), and Kenya's CT-OVC (60%\*\*) {cite}`World_Bank_meta`.